andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 Here's where I'm going to stop you and explain why I love the Sixth Doctor so much.
 After the show was cancelled, a group of fans formed Big Finish, a company which produced audio dramas set in the world of Doctor Who.
 They turned in some of the most wonderful story-telling the show's world has received, and much of it influenced (and is still referenced in) the revived show (remember the Eighth Doctor listing his companions?
 That was Big Finish.)
 I recommend you head over to Spotify now and start with The Marian Conspiracy, a wonderful introduction to his most wonderful of companions, elderly history teacher Evelyn Smythe.

 Colin's final story is The Last Adventure, in which he battles the Valeyard.
 On the original show, Colin was fired and so Sylvester McCoy regenerated with an obscured face and a blond wig.
 But The Last Adventure ends with a re-written regeneration, segueing smoothly into the opening of the next episode.
 Many fans have made animated versions of that scene from the audio drama, but this deepfake one is the best, giving Colin, finally, a decent send-off.
 (If you want something a bit funnier, try this.)

-Story 143; 2 episodes - Revelation of the Daleks

 # Season 24 (Sylvester McCoy)